yuja/jj/docs/FAQ.md

 At the moment you'll need a script, which adds the required fields for Gerrit like the `Change-Id` footer.
 Then `jj` can invoke it via an `$EDITOR` override in an aliased command.
-Here's an [example][gerrit-integration] from an contributor (look for the `jj signoff` alias).
+Here's an [example][gerrit-integration] from a contributor (look for the `jj signoff` alias).

 After you have attached the `Change-Id:` footer to the commit series, you'll